 Manual data entry

 Excel can be used for a wide range of applications, but you have to do things manually: all data you want to store in a spreadsheet, has to be entered by you or one of your co-workers.
 Just entering and updating customer data becomes incredibly time-consuming.
 And you're opening the door to human errors.

 Managing your contacts in Excel is not the only thing that costs time.
 If you want to visualize your sales results in useful statistics, you’d better get to work: select the right data, create rows and columns, draw up a graph and select a format - prefer a bar graph or a pretty pie chart?
-If you create invoices in Excel, you already know you have to enter the correct formulae yourself, no automation whatsoever.
-And remember: what isn't done automatically, is sometimes done incorrectly or simply forgotten.
+If you create invoices in Excel, you already know you’ll have to do so manually - without any way to automate the process.
+And remember: what isn’t done automatically, is sometimes done incorrectly or simply forgotten.

-The ability to cooperate in Excel is also pretty limited.
+The ability to collaborate in Excel is also pretty limited.
 Of course you can share Excel files, but real-time collaboration?
-Impossible: Excel doesn't allow multiple users to work in the same spreadsheet at the same time.
+Impossible: the standalone version of Excel doesn't allow multiple users to work in the same spreadsheet at the same time, Microsoft Excel Online is clunky at best, and Google Sheets has its limitations too (fewer features, loads slower, formatting and printing are harder).
 In other words, if you urgently need to access a file that one of your co-workers is working on, you'll have to sit on your hands and wait for your turn.
 Or create yet another copy, but then you can't forget to merge them afterwards.
 It works, but fast and practical are not exactly words that spring to mind.